5 Lexical conventions [lex]

 The program is ill-formed if any instantiation fails.

-All external entity references are resolved.
+Translated translation units are combined, and all external entity references are resolved.

 Library components are linked to satisfy external references to entities not defined in the current translation.